captainAyan/accountlite-cli/README.md

 File Name | Description
 -|-|
-book.bk | This is our own format of storing the data. the values starting with Hash sign (#) are meta data, and the others are journal entries. journal.h | This is a model for 'Journal Entries' (if you don't know what that is, check double-entry system on wikipedia) main.cpp | Duh 😒 make.bat | This file compiles the program
+book.bk | This is our own format of storing the data. the values starting with Hash sign (#) are meta data, and the others are journal entries. commands.h | This file contains all the valid commands journal.h | This is a model for 'Journal Entries' (if you don't know what that is, check double-entry system on wikipedia) main.cpp | Duh 😒 make.bat | This file compiles the program